 In the Philippines, Spain meets China in the kitchen!

-Pork meat also pairs well with rosé and bubbles.
+White meat also pairs well with rosé wines and bubbles.

 Make it a habit to eat and drink local.
 Expand your skills to understand the passion that wine communicates.
 Explore the range of possibilities a grape can express through culture, terroir, and climate.